Flu Raises Your Risk for a Heart Attack Seven Days After It Strikes

 “If you’re at risk for heart disease, it’s imperative to take precautions to lower your chances of getting influenza,” says Bernard Kaminetsky, MD, medical director, MDVIP.
 “Get your flu shot and be diligent about getting enough rest, eating properly and handwashing during flu season.”

-Dr. Jeffrey Kwong, the study’s lead author, believes infections cause inflammation that can cause clotting in blood vessels that deliver blood to the heart.
+Dr. Jeffrey Kwong, the Canadian team's lead author, believes infections cause inflammation that can cause clotting in blood vessels that deliver blood to the heart.
 And if you’re already at risk for a heart attack, the additional inflammation can be too much.

 “This is one reason MDVIP focuses on inflammation as a risk factor for cardiovascular disease.
 Many variables, like viruses, can activate inflammation, wear on your cardiovascular system and raise your risk for a heart attack,” Kaminetsky says.